russellchapin/scroll_loader/README.md

 Content loads when user scrolls past threshold div and iterates based off of an arbitrary interval.

-This is done in an effort to remove pagination from U-T San Diego stories, but maintain advertising impression volume.
+This was done in an effort to remove pagination from U-T San Diego stories, but maintain advertising impression volume.

 REQUIRES JQUERY